-Students can access the list of local healthcare services on the College of Medicine-Phoenix website.
+Students can access the list of local healthcare services on the COM-P website.
 Students are given a rectangular card that contains a list of emergency contact numbers and local healthcare service addresses and phone numbers.
-This card is placed in their identification holder along with their College of Medicine-Phoenix identification to allow easy access to healthcare information while at instructional sites.
+This card is placed in their identification holder along with their COM-P identification to allow easy access to healthcare information while at instructional sites.
 All information is accessible on the wellness website at wellness.arizona.edu.

-For a list of emergency contact numbers please visit the College of Medicine-Phoenix website at the following link: Security - Emergency Numbers.
+For a list of emergency contact numbers please visit the COM-P website at the following link: Security - Emergency Numbers.

-Off Campus Outside of the Metro Phoenix Area
+Off-Campus Outside of the Metro Phoenix Area

-Students who are in need of urgent/emergent health care services, or other healthcare services, while on a remote/rural rotation can find healthcare resources on the site description website: Clerkship Resources.
-Students may also contact the Associate Dean of Student Affairs or Associate Dean of Clinical and Competency Based Education.
+Students who are in need of urgent/emergent healthcare services, or other healthcare services, while on a remote/rural rotation can find healthcare resources on the site description website: Clerkship Resources.
+Students may also contact the dean, student affairs or dean, clinical curriculum/or designees.